Patbox/TextPlaceholderAPI/docs/dev/adding-placeholders.md

 # Adding placeholders
 Creation of new placeholders is simple.
-You just need to import `eu.pb4.placeholders.PlaceholderAPI` and call static `register` method.
+You just need to import `eu.pb4.placeholders.api.Placeholders` and call static `register` method.
 You only need to provide 2 arguments:

 - Identifier with your mod id as namespace and path as argument name (with one additional limitation being not allowed to use `/` in it).
-- A function (in form of lambda for example) that takes PlaceholderContext and returns PlaceholderResult,
+- A function (in form of lambda for example) that takes PlaceholderContext and nullable string argument, returns PlaceholderResult,

 Example
 ```
-PlaceholderAPI.register(
+Placeholders.register(
          new Identifier("example", "placeholder"),
-         (ctx) -> PlaceholderResult.value(new LiteralText("Hello World!"))
+         (ctx, arg) -> PlaceholderResult.value(new LiteralText("Hello World!"))
 );
 ```